 Step 3: Achieving Balance

-As leaders roll-out the matrix with new processes and decision rights, they must also consider how those working in a matrix organization will balance their solid and dotted line responsibilities.
+As leaders roll-out the matrix with new processes and decision rights, they must also consider how those working in the organization will balance their solid and dotted line responsibilities.
 We might think of this as tuning a stringed instrument—you need to ensure the right tension on the string on both ends for the instrument to be in tune.
 The same happens in a matrix organization, and if either side is too tight it will throw the organization out of tune.

 To help achieve balance, executives must consider certain “balancing levers” to keep the sides of the matrix in balance.